 The availability of Internet access at Southern Westchester BOCES ("SWBOCES") provides an opportunity for staff and students to access information and contribute to SWBOCES' online presence.
 SWBOCES/school/classroom websites must relate to curriculum or instructional matters, school authorized activities, or general information of interest to the public pertaining to SWBOCES or its schools.
 Staff and students are prohibited from publishing personal home pages or links to personal home pages as part of SWBOCES/school/classroom Web Page(s).
-Similarly, no individual or outside organization will be permitted to publish personal Web Pages as part of SWBOCES/school/classroom Web Page(s).
+Similarly, no individual or outside organization will be permitted to publish personal Web Page(s).